Tim55667757/TKSBrokerAPI/README_EN.md

 #### Find out the balance of funds available for withdrawal

-Starting with TKSBrokerAPI v1.4.*, the `--limits` key is available in the CLI to get a table of funds available for withdrawal in various currencies.
+Starting with TKSBrokerAPI v1.4.*, the `--limits` (`--withdrawal-limits`, `-w`) key is available in the CLI to get a table of funds available for withdrawal in various currencies.
 If the `--output` key is present, then the table will be saved to the specified file, and if the switch is not present, then the standard `limits.md` file will be used.
+You can also use `--account-id` key to find out the available limits for a specific user account.
+You can get all `accountId` of a user using the keys `--user-info` or `--accounts` (see: ["Get user and account information"](#Get-user-and-account-information))

 In the table, the columns mean:
 - `Currencies` — the currency available in the user's portfolio;